andrea-sdl/work-hats-book/01-contents/13-how-to-listen.md

 * It'll allow you to be sure of what you learned and check if you listened and understood
 * It'll allow the other person to see that you were actively listening, you were participating.

 Too often we listen only to say "I got it".
-Which shows only our ego, our "I'm the best" type of behaviour.
+Which shows only our ego, our "I'm the best" type of behavior.

 To show if you truly grasped a concept there's no better way than repeating it and this will always make the other person happy if you can put it using your own words in a truly sincere way.